Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar-guage four-point functions

 \subsection{Scalar-scalar-(h)gauge-(h)gauge 4-point functions: $\big<XXAA\big>$, $\big<XX\hat A\hat A\big>$}

-Two 4-correlators, the $\big<XXAA\big>$ (Figs.\ref{2scalar2g}) and the $\big<XX\hat A\hat A\big>$ (Figs.\ref{2scalar2hg}), receive contributions from both, fermion and (h)gauge bosons triangle-loops, respectively.
-Results of computed polynomial numerators is equal to one in (\ref{E.10}), producing generic integrals computed in Appendix E.3.
-This shows that each of above correlators vanishes in the limit $\theta^{\mu\nu}\to0$.\\
+Two 4-correlators, the $\big<XXAA\big>$ (figure \ref{2scalar2g}) and the $\big<XX\hat A\hat A\big>$ (figure \ref{2scalar2hg}), receive contributions from both, fermion and (h)gauge boson triangle loops, respectively.
+Results of computed polynomial numerators is equal to the one in (\ref{E.10}), producing integrals evaluated in the appendix E.3.
+This shows that each of the above correlators vanishes in the limit $\theta^{\mu\nu}\to0$.